BAD BLOCK - 2024

 • Scenography/light collaboration: Luc Kérouanton

-• Costumes: Stéfani Giquiaud and Caroline Di Paolo
+• Costumes: Stéfani Gicquiaud and Caroline Di Paolo

 • Voice collaboration: Jérôme Thibault, Stéphanie Cassignard, Hadrien Rouchard, Anne Charneau